AI4Finance-Foundation/ElegantRL/docs/source/examples/Creating_VecEnv.rst

 How to create a VecEnv on GPUs
 ===============================

-Deep reinforcement learning (DRL) employs a trial-and-error manner to collect training data (transitions in the format (s, a, r, s')) from agent-environment interactions, along with the learning procedure.
-ElegantRL greatly speeds up the data collection through **worker parallelism (VecEnv)**, by making full use of hardwares, GPUs in particular.

-A VecEnv runs thousands of independent sub-environments in parallel.
-In each step, it takes a batch of actions and returns a batch of transitions.

-Why use VecEnv on GPUs?

-- Running thousands of parallel simulations, since the manycore GPU architecture is natually suited for parallel simulations.
-- Speeding up the matrix computations of each simulation using GPU tensor cores.
-- Reducing the communication overhead by bypassing the bottleneck between CPUs and GPUs.
-- Maximizing GPU utilization through pipeline parallelism.

 For GPU-accelerated VecEnv, ElegantRL supports both external GPU-accelerated VecEnv, e.g., NVIDIA Isaac Gym, and user-customized VecEnv.
 Next, we explain in detail how to use Isaac Gym and how to define your own VecEnv in ElegantRL.

 Running a VecEnv environmnet from NVIDIA Isaac Gym